pocession/PhenoTagger_MP_Tsunghan/README.md

 To create the python environment:
 ```
 python3.7.12 -m venv phenotagger_venv
+OR
+conda create -n phenotagger_venv python=3.7
 ```

 To start the python environment:
 ```
 source phenotagger_venv/bin/activate
+OR
+conda activate phenotagger_venv
 ```

 To install all dependencies automatically, use the bash commands:
+Note: When using anaconda/miniconda, use 'python instead of 'python3' inside an anaconda prompt.

 ```
 cd PhenoTagger_MP